Uniswap/docs/docs/sdk/v3/guides/swaps/01-quoting.md

 ## Using the SwapQuoter class to fetch a quote

-To get quotes for trades, Uniswap has deployed a Quoter Contract.
+To get quotes for trades, Uniswap has deployed a **Quoter Contract**.
 We will use this contract to fetch the output amount we can expect for our trade, without actually executing the trade.

 The `SwapQuoter` class allows us to interact with the Quoter Contract.
 We will use the `quoteExactInputSingle` function to fetch a quote for our swap: